AminTahseen/AminTahseen/README.md

 - I did my bachelors in computer science in the year 2020.
 - I work on projects related to native android and flutter.
-- Currently working as an android app developer.
+- Currently working as mid level android app developer.
 - On a journey to become a full stack mobile app developer.
 - Visit my website, <a href="https://www.amintahseen.com">www.amintahseen.com<a/>